brianhouse/art_and_code/NEXT.md

 ### general

-- emphasize title and description—have them read it, and make sure it's good
+- emphasize title and description—have them read it (and say nothing else?), and make sure it's good (synonymous with concept?)

 - add the new examples, natch!

+- artist presentations -> survey presentations

+- lectures are stumbling vs the notes. slides would be better.

 /